What is a side hustle?

 Should you get a side hustle?
 The proof is in the pudding, as the saying goes.
 Side hustlers can bring in more than $8,000 per year alone.
 If you’re shackled by student loans or simply want to grow your savings, side hustling is for you.

-If you’re new to the game or just tired of your current side hustle, Self Lender put together a list of 51 side hustle ideas for you.
+If you’re new to the game or just tired of your current side hustle, Self Lender puts together a list of 51 side hustle ideas for you.
 Scroll to the infographic below for details.
 Still not sure if you want to commit to another “job”?
 Here are 7 reasons why you should get a side hustle…

 1. Rising Cost of Living

 It’s generally known that things cost more than they did in decades past.
-But, did you know that income has increased at a slower rate than cost?
+But, did you know that income has increased at a slower rate than the cost?
 This means that people cannot keep up with the rising cost of living as the discrepancy between income and expenses grows.